folkenrothk/composition/Resources/annotating.md

          Collaborative //  Multidisciplinary // Large data volumes

-        Curartion, preservartion for data creation, use, reuse, and sustainibility
+        Curartion, preservation for data creation, use, reuse, and sustainibility

         Cyberinfrastructure